aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 If you don’t want to use the Ionic versions of AWS Amplify's UI components, you do not need to import the *AmplifyIonicModule*.
 {: .callout .callout--info}

 # Part 3: Enabling GraphQL Backend

-So far, your Todo app has the auth feature that is powered by a user registry on the cloud (Cognito User Pools), but the Todo list is not stored on the cloud yet.
-In this part, you will integrate your app with a GraphQL API (powered by AWS AppSync) that will store your Todo list on a NoSQL database (Amazon DynamoDB).
+So far, your Todo app is powered by Amazon Cognito User Pools, but the todo list is not stored on the cloud yet.
+In this part, you will integrate your app with a GraphQL API (powered by AWS AppSync) that will store your todo list on a NoSQL database (Amazon DynamoDB).

-The Amplify CLI will help you when creating the GraphQL backend.
+The Amplify CLI will also help you when creating the GraphQL backend.

 ## Create a GraphQL API